-It was 7 days in the psych ward, they had me on suicide watch and they let me out with the caveat that I attend a women's group therapy program.
-So I went, 10am to 3pm for a week.
-There I learned a great deal about how violently stress and anxiety can impact a person.
-I hadn't realized how losing my job so suddenly in November had started a downward spiral into depression and anxiety.
-It's no joke.
-The women there are incredible, everyone has a totally different story but yet it's all the same, somehow.
-I can't say enough about how much it has helped me.
+So I spent seven days in the psych ward that first time, where they had me on suicide watch.
+They let me go home with the caveat that I attend a women's group therapy program.
+So I went every day, 10am to 3pm.
+I learned so much there at that women's group therapy program.
+I learned a great deal about how violently continued stress and anxiety can impact a person.
+I hadn't realized how my job had started pressing so hard on me that I'd actually been battling a downward spiral into depression and anxiety.
+I hadn't understood the severity of what was happening to me.
+The women there were incredible.
+Everyone had a totally different story that brought her there, but yet we had all the same story, somehow.
+The world had rolled us.
+We shared hot tears over iced coffee.

-I would end up in the psych ward two more times, and in group therapy two more times.
-This most recent was in early May.
-The ward is not a place I ever want to go back to again.
-Whenever I feel exhausted from the sheer effort that this is all taking, the depression weighing on me like the proverbial ton of bricks, when I think about giving up, it's the thought that, short term, "giving up" probably means I go back to the ward, that helps keep me on track with my routine.
-That, and my friends constantly encouraging me.
+I would end up in the psych ward two more times.
+This most recent visit was in early May.
+The psych ward is not a place I ever want to go back to again.
+Whenever I feel exhausted from the sheer effort that this is all taking, this newfound black depression weighing on me like the proverbial ton of bricks, whenever I think about giving up, it's the thought that, short term, "giving up" probably means I go back to the ward.
+I can't do that.
+Sheer terror of going back helps keep me on track with my routine.
+And learning about how a person's mind can also become broken, in addition to her heart.
+And how PTSD isn't only exhibited by soldiers, but by other people who've been through a terribly fraught situation.
+And how lucky I was to have such a strong, supportive network of friends constantly encouraging me.

-I'm considering writing more about my experience on the ward if people are interested.
+I'm considering writing more about my experience if people are interested. ∎